Loading NuWatt Energy...

 Add a battery and you can charge your EV from stored solar energy overnight, even during grid outages.
 True energy independence for transportation and home power.

 The residential solar ITC (Section 25D) expired on December 31, 2025.
 Homeowners who buy solar systems in 2026 receive no federal tax credit on the solar portion.
 However, your solar system still pays for itself through electricity savings — typically in 8-12 years depending on your state and utility rates.
-The EV charger credit (30C) is separate and still available through June 30, 2026.
+The residential EV charger credit (30C) expired June 30, 2026, so there is no federal credit on the charger either — but state and utility EV charger rebates may still apply.

 Third-party ownership (lease/PPA) structures may still access the commercial ITC (Section 48/48E) for projects beginning construction before July 4, 2026.
 Learn more about solar lease vs. buy options.